2025 Case study

 Methodology

-Fault modes identified and their operational Risks
+Fault modes identified and Risks

 Bypassed Substrings